On the family of affine threefolds $a(x)y=F(x,z,t)$: Main Theorems

-We now present a few examples to illustrate the necessity of various hypotheses in our theorems.
-The following example shows that in Theorems \ref{chp2} and \ref{chp3}, the statements $\rm (ix)$ and $\rm (xiii)$ do not imply the other statements.
+We now present a few examples to illustrate the necessity of various hypotheses in Theorem~A (\thref{chp2}).
+The first example shows that in \thref{chp2}, the statements $\rm (ix)$ and $\rm (xiii)$ do not imply the other statements when $a(X)$ has a simple root.

 \begin{ex}{\em Consider